This is the start of a very awkward conversation, but you probably guessed that from the headline.

 Thanks for your advice on my interview with (name withheld), everything went great.
 But I have run into a bit of a problem.
 I was offered and accepted a Broadcast Associate position with (job #1), but have not submitted the contract yet.
 I unexpectedly heard from (company #2) yesterday telling me that they are offering me a Production Assistant position.
 I feel like backing out of (job #1) would not be smart, but I'm wondering if I'm crazy for rejecting (job #2)?
 I don’t want to not kill my chances at working at (job #2) in the future if (job #1) does not work out.
 Any ideas for how to handle this situation?

 Your advice, while potentially useful, fails to address that it is not a “cure all solution” and is not wholly relevant to the market today.
 I went into college with these same strategies in mind, and followed them faithfully.
 Now after obtaining my B.S.
 I’m still living with my parents spending day after day sending out applications.
 I have applied only for entry-level positions that I was vastly overqualified for to make sure that my application wouldn't just get tossed in the under-qualified bin.
 And yet here I am, 9 months and more than 400 applications later.
 So tell me, if I did all of this that you advocate, have had my applications repeatedly reviewed by “experts” to make sure they would interest employers, and yet nobody is interested in hiring, what would you say?

-One person asks – how do I handle getting multiple offers? …while the next one states, “no one is interested in hiring” and is looking for someone else to provide their “cure all solution.”
+One person asks – "how do I handle getting multiple offers?" …while the next one states, “nobody is interested in hiring” and is looking for someone else to provide their “cure all solution.”